javascript-tutorial/en.javascript.info/1-js/05-data-types/09-destructuring-assignment/article.md

 */!*
 ```

 The value of `rest` is the array of the remaining array elements.
-We can use any other variable name in place of `rest`, just make sure it has three dots before it and goes the last.
+We can use any other variable name in place of `rest`, just make sure it has three dots before it and goes last in the destructuring assignmemnt.

 ### Default values

-If there are fewer values in the array than variables in the assignment -- there will be no error, absent values are considered undefined:
+If there are fewer values in the array than variables in the assignment, there will be no error.
+Absent values are considered undefined:

 ```js run
 *!*